vonderklaas/travel-log/README.md

 ### Full-stack Travel Log

-Full-stack Next.js application with currently experimental /app directory, Leaflet map and MongoDB database.
+A full-stack Next.js application with currently experimental /app directory, Leaflet map and MongoDB database.
 Good example of how Server and Client components work with each other.

 ### How to run?